What to see in Iceland? How about a Glacier!?

 Review of Welcome Hotel Lambafell

-We woke up on day 4 of our Iceland adventure with no email.
-The Falljökull in Skaftafell National Park was a 2 hour drive south from the Welcome Hotel Lambafell, where we were staying, but we figured that whether the tour was cancelled or not, we’d still get a great day of site-seeing in.
+We woke up on day 4 of our Iceland adventure with no email from Glacier Guides, which was good news!
+The Falljökull in Skaftafell National Park was a 2-hour drive south from the Welcome Hotel Lambafell, where we were staying.
+We figured that whether the tour was canceled or not, we’d still get a great day of site-seeing in.
 So, we got dressed and went downstairs for breakfast.

 After a very confusing discussion about why the owners were so intent on us not being able to start eating breakfast 10 minutes early (the food was out, and we had to hit the road or we would be late), we grabbed some food to go and hit the road.